x-radio/QuickPID/README.md

 Development began with a fork of the Arduino PID Library.
 Modifications and new features have been added as described in the change log and below:

 - Quicker hybrid fixed/floating point math in compute function
 - Built-in `AutoTune()` function automatically determines and sets `Kp`, `Ki` and `Kd`. and also ultimate gain `Ku` and ultimate period `Tu` of the control system.
-There are 8 tuning rules to choose from
+There are 9 tuning rules to choose from
-- [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) uses a precise and low control effort sequence that gets results quickly
+- [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) uses a precise and low control effort sequence that gets results quickly.
+It also determines how difficult the process is to control.
-- `POn` parameter now controls the setpoint weighting and mix of Proportional on Error to Proportional on Measurement
+- `POn` parameter controls the setpoint weighting and mix of Proportional on Error to Proportional on Measurement
 - Reorganized and more efficient PID algorithm, faster analog read function, micros() timing resolution
 - Runs a complete PID cycle (*read-compute-write*) faster than just an `analogRead()` command  in Arduino